 5.2 Biotic Corrosion of Carbon Steel in the Presence of S. oneidensis MR-1 and Dioic Acids Under Anaerobic Conditions

-the proposed IRB MIC mechanism the respiration of ferric iron and the subsequent freeing of the ligand to give it the ability to and solubilize additional ferric iron for respiration.
-As the previous results, our proposed mechanism the adsorption of organic ligands (especially oxalate) impacting the solubilization of ferric iron from an oxidized steel surface.
+After dissolution of ferric iron by dioic acid ligands, the next step in the proposed IRB MIC mechanism is the respiration of the dissolved ferric iron and the subsequent freeing of the dioic acid ligand to give it the ability to readsorb to solid-phase ferric oxide and solubilize additional ferric iron for continued respiration.
+As seen in the previous results, our proposed mechanism requires modification due to the adsorption of organic ligands (especially oxalate) to solid-phase ferric oxides, impacting the solubilization of ferric iron from an oxidized steel surface.
+The goal of these biotic experiments with S. oneidensis MR-1 is to determine how the respiration of these iron-reducing bacteria will be influenced by the presence of dioic acids, and if the microbes themselves, contribute to or modify the dissolution of solid-phase ferric oxide.

 5.2.1 Dissolved Ferric Iron Measurements of Biotic Corrosion

 The second major step in our proposed mechanism, after the solubilization of ferric iron by dioic acids, is the respiration of the solubilized ferric iron by our model organism S. oneidensis MR-1.
-This is key to the mechanism i that respiration is proposed to free the dioic acid , allowing - solubilize more of the ferric iron the surface oxide layer.
+This is key to the mechanism is that respiration of ferric iron to ferrous iron is proposed to free the dioic acid (since ferrous iron ions bind very weakly with dioic acids), allowing the dioic acid molecules to re-adsorb to the solid-phase ferric oxide surface and solubilize more of the ferric iron from the surface oxide layer.
+It is proposed that continued cycling of the dioic acids, driven by IRB respiration, will remove ferric oxide layers that passivate the steel surface, thereby making it more susceptible to molecular oxygen upon exposure to aerobic conditions.

-It has been shown that S. oneidensis can use ferric iron as an electron acceptor from both solution and sources (Starosvetsky et al., 2016).
+It has been shown that S. oneidensis can use ferric iron as an electron acceptor from both solution and insoluable sources (Starosvetsky et al., 2016).
 This study found S. oneidensis had a 1.7 % efficiency for reducing insoluble ferric iron (Starosvetsky et al., 2016).
-The insoluble nature of ferric iron oxide minerals at pH 4 or more creates a metabolic dilemma for microorganisms capable of using them as terminal electron acceptors (Ehrlich, 1996) as it is energy intensive for the microbes to remove these ferric iron ions for respiration. for respirationare dinwith the.
-To facilitate the respiration, the IRBethe However, this process would be assisted by the organic ligands that are already present in the system, as is proposed in our mechanism.
-Our experiments show that the model organism is capable of respiring ferric iron an .
-Our proposed mechanism suggests that the microbe will respire ferric iron that has been solubilized by the dioic acid, but it is also capable of respiring ferric iron sThis is important to keep in mind that there are other methods of microbial ferric iron respiration, any of which can occur in our system.
+The insoluble nature of ferric iron oxide minerals at pH 4 or more creates a metabolic dilemma for microorganisms capable of using them as terminal electron acceptors (Ehrlich, 1996) as it is energy intensive for the microbes to remove these ferric iron ions for respiration.
+To use insoluble ferric oxyhydroxide for respiration IRB are required to be in direct contact with the ferric oxyhydroxide.
+To facilitate the respiration, the IRB produce organic chelators or electron shuttles like riboflavin as described in the literature review section (Bird et al., 2011).
+However, this process would be assisted by the organic ligands that are already present in the system, as is proposed in our mechanism.
+Our experiments show that the model organism is capable of respiring ferric iron from either ferric oxyhydroxide (Figure 4.11 and Figure 4.12) or an oxidized steel surface (Figure 4.15 and Figure 4.16).
+Our proposed mechanism suggests that the microbe will respire ferric iron that has been solubilized by the dioic acid, but it is also capable of respiring ferric iron using one of the mechanisms described above.
+This is important to keep in mind that there are other methods of microbial ferric iron respiration, any of which can occur in our system.